vvanouytsel/braindump/Braindump/DevOps/Principles.md

 * Reduce the batch sizes
 * Reduce the amount of hand offs

-### Implementations
+**Examples**:

-#### Feature toggles
+* Feature toggles

-By using feature toggles you can commit often and thus introduce smaller changes to the system.
+	* By using feature toggles you can commit often and thus introduce smaller changes to the system.
 Once the feature is complete, the feature toggle can be enabled.

 ## The Second Way: The principles of feedback